 (i) Have a hydrocarbon dew point no greater than twenty-five degrees Fahrenheit (25F).

-7.3 Non-complying GAS.
-Should GAS injected into PIPELINE by or for the account of LESSEE fail to meet the quality specifications herein, (hereinafter “Non-complying GAS”) then the discovering Party shall forthwith notify the other Party.
-LESSOR shall have the right to refuseaccess to PIPELINE of any and all Non-complying GAS, or LESSOR may elect to receive LESSEE’s Non-complying GAS, or any portion thereof.
-The receipt, whether knowing or unknowing, ofLESSEE’s Non-Complying GAS shall not constitute a waiver of the Quality specifications set forth herein as to any future GAS receipts;, nor shall any such acceptanceby LESSOR constitute a waiver of any claim for damages resulting from the injection of any Non-complying GAS.
-LESSEE’s use of PIPELINE capacity, whether for complying or Non-complying GAS, shall require payment of capacity-use charges as aforesaid.
+8.3 Non-complying GAS.
+Should GAS delivered hereunder fail to meet the quality specifications herein, (the “Non-Complying GAS”) then the discovering Party shall forthwith notify the other Party.
+The Party responsible for the Non-Complying GAS shall make a diligent effort to correct such Non-Complying GAS as soon as reasonably possible.
+Either Party shall have the right to refuse receipt of any and all Non-complying GAS.
+The receipt, whether knowing or unknowing, of Non-Complying GAS shall not constitute a waiver of the quality specifications set forth herein as to any future GAS receipts;, nor shall any such acceptance constitute a waiver of any claim for damages resulting from the delivery of any Non-Complying GAS.

-7.4 In the event LESSEE receives Non-complying GAS at a Destination Point, LESSOR shall take such steps as are necessary to correct such non-compliance, unless the non-compliance is caused by LESSEE, in which case the latter shall immediately remedy such non-compliance.

-7.5 Any penalty for Non-complying GAS imposed by a subsequent pipeline shall be borne solely by that person causing the non-compliance, whether LESSOR, LESSEE, or any other lessee.
+8.4 Any penalty for Non-complying GAS imposed by a subsequent pipeline shall be borne solely by that person causing the non-compliance, whether LESSOR, LESSEE, or any other lessee.